--°F Glasgow, MT

 According to KRTV Meteorologist Erik Johnson, it was the second wettest day on record in April for Glasgow.

-The high wind warning is in effect into Thursday night, and a winter weather advisory starts at 3 a.m.
-Friday, in effect until noon Saturday.
+The high wind warning ended Thursday night, and a winter weather advisory starts at 3 a.m.
+Friday, in effect, until noon Saturday.

 Preliminary Local Storm Report...Summary